aldojasb/general_projects/ml_forecasting_pipeline/README.md

 # **User Story**

-“As a business analyst, I want to click a button when I suspect our model is underperforming, so a new version is retrained using recent data and safely deployed to production.”
+“As a Plant operator, I want to click a button when I suspect our model is underperforming, so a new version is retrained using recent data and safely deployed to production.”